BachirKabbara/My-First-Data-Analysis/README.md

 This project is open-sourced under the MIT License.

 ## Contact
-For any queries or discussions related to this project, feel free to contact me at [Your Contact Information].
+For any queries or discussions related to this project, feel free to contact me at bachir.m.kabbara@gmail.com.

-## Acknowledgments
-- Data provided by [Source of Data]
-- Inspired by [References to any tutorials or articles you followed]